riyaagrahari/IaC-Azure-using-Pulumi/Create-Vnet-NSG-Subnet/README.md

 $ pulumi new azure-javascript
 ```
 Note: If ```pulumi new``` is being used for the first time, you will be asked to login to [`Pulumi Cloud Console`](https://app.pulumi.com/).
 Sign up and Login there using Azure Credentials.

 It will ask for project name and stack name.
 Change it as desired or to use default just press Enter.

-It will generate some project files in your folder<br />
+It will generate some project files in your current folder which are as follows: <br />
 ```Pulumi.yaml``` which defines your project.<br />

 ```Pulumi.dev.yaml``` which contains stack configuration values.<br />